-Even if you've been in business for a while, you may have to actively pursue big clients to give you contracts.
+Even if you've been in business for a while or you are just started your cleaning business, you may have to actively pursue big clients to give you contracts.
 They might not come to you on their own, so you'll have to chase them.

 The first order of business is to do your market research.
 Take your time to find out what business opportunities are out there.

 If you're based in a big city, there will be countless opportunities.
-However, it's best to take the local approach and start with your neighborhood and surrounding areas.
+However, it's best to take the local approach and start with your neighbourhood and surrounding areas.